Please click here for Rhode Island Department of Health Pediatric and Adult State-Supplied Vaccines (Effective July 2022).

 No. Providers should not include any code in their billing for the state-supplied vaccines.
 They should only bill for administrative costs.

-RIVAP is able to buy vaccines at discounted rates off of a bulk contract, as opposed to buying at market prices.
-Providers can then receive state-distributed vaccines for all covered patients and avoid the financial and administrative burdens of purchasing vaccines and maintaining separate vaccine storage and tracking systems.
+The program is able to buy vaccines at discounted rates off a bulk contract compared to market prices.
+Providers can then receive state-supplied vaccines for all covered patients and avoid the financial and administrative burdens of purchasing vaccines and maintaining separate vaccine storage and tracking systems.

-You may send further questions to help@rivaccine.org.
-To receive email laerts, sign up on the homepage at www.rivaccine.org/register.
+You may send further questions to info@rivaccine.org.
+To receive email alerts, sign up on the homepage at www.rivaccine.org.

 Patients whose payers have opted into the program will not be charged for the cost of the vaccine; however, some patients may still be charged an immunization administration fee by their provider.

-No. RIVAP does not set vaccine policy or create vaccine laws.
-It facilitates the state’s universal purchase of vaccines by collecting assessments from insurers, third-party administrators, and other payers to fund the cost of vaccines made available by RIVAP.
+No. The program does not set vaccine policy or create vaccine laws.
+It facilitates the state’s universal purchase of vaccines by collecting assessments from insurers, third-party administrators, and other payers to fund the cost of vaccines.